mwagner86/cs50/Lecture4/Pointers.md

 Having their address isn't enough.
 You need to go to the address and only then can you interact with them.

--The way to go to the address is to use *, the dereference operator.
+- The way to go to the address is to use *, the dereference operator.

-If you try to dereference a pointer whose value is NULL (nothing in this context) you get a **Segmentation fault**
+- If you try to dereference a pointer whose value is NULL (nothing in this context) you get a **Segmentation fault**

 - Surprisingly, this is actually good behavior!